Eastern rockhopper penguin: Diet and foraging

-Reproduction
+Breeding

 Breeding season starts in October for eastern rockhopper penguins; males return to the breeding colony first and the females follow shortly after.
 Courtship begins between pairs and both sexes fast until the female lays the first eggs usually around the beginning of November.
 After the eggs are laid, the male and female will share all the parental duties.
 The first incubation period is shared and both parents will fast during this time, approximately 7 days.
 After this, the female takes the first solo incubation shift while the male goes to forage at sea, this can last up to 3 weeks.
 Once the male returns, he takes over incubation while the female forages for approximately 10 days, by the time she returns, the chicks have hatched.
 After the chicks hatch, the male will guard the chicks and continue to fast while the female forages and returns with food for the chicks.
 The chicks form creches when they are around 24 days old and during this time both parents foraged and return with food.
 A creche is a common occurrence in bird species when the juveniles form protective groups to allow the parents to forage.
 Parent penguins continue to feed chicks until they fledge around February when they are approximately 65 days old.
 Adult penguins will return to the breeding colony in April to moult before their winter at sea.